 Gerry Kelly of Sinn Fein (23% in favour of the Union) tried to argue that it is the party mandate that is more ‘scientific’, which is in effect the same thing as stating that ‘this is not happening’…

-The SDLP, it should also be noted can hardly be designated mix, but it is the most mixed in its support of the parties inside the two main designations, with an 8% .
+The SDLP, it should also be noted can hardly be designated as having mixed support, but it is the most mixed of the parties inside the two main designations with an 8% Protestant support.
 But there is a little curio buried in the tail of the poll that defies common sense/common knowledge:

 On basis of BBC poll:DUP 25.1SF 21.7SDLP 18.6UUP 13.2A 10.4Confirms two recent polls about UUP/All but seems generous to SDLP.